When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Results

 \faEdit \textit{in some cases it works and of some query it return half ans.
 Greetings are not handled properly it return un,matched ans} (D286, GLLM).

 We further observe that \textit{prompt and template usage} play a critical role in generation quality, with 14 mentions in GLLM discussions and 9 in MLLM discussions.
 Well-designed prompts and templates help models better understand task requirements and produce outputs aligned with expected formats, whereas poorly designed ones can significantly degrade output quality.
-For example, when using a template such as \texttt{"""\{context\}\textbackslash n\textbackslash n\{question\}"""}, one user reports that the model only returns overly concise answers like \textit{“28 Kilometer”} (D120, GLLM), failing to meet task expectations.
+For example, when using a template such as \texttt{"""\{context\}\textbackslash n\textbackslash n\{question\}"""}, one user reports that the model only returns overly concise answers like \textit{``28 Kilometer"} (D120, GLLM), failing to meet task expectations.

 \faLightbulbO \quad \textbf{Finding 3.
-Model invocation and deployment are the most common challenges for developers, with MLLM users facing a steeper learning curve than GLLM users.} Model invocation and deployment represent critical stages in model application.
+Model invocation and deployment are the most common practical challenges for developers, with MLLM users facing a steeper learning curve than GLLM users.} Model invocation and deployment represent critical stages in model application.
 Users of general and multimodal LLMs frequently encounter resource adaptation issues and unstable runtimes.
 Even on standardized platforms, GPU memory overflow and framework conflicts remain common obstacles.
 As shown in Table~\ref{tab:top-15}, MLLM users report these issues more frequently, with 75 threads discussing \textit{invocation \& deployment} compared to 46 threads for GLLMs.
 This likely reflects differences in ecosystem maturity: GLLMs rely on standardized toolchains, whereas emerging MLLMs involve heterogeneous architectures (e.g., integrating visual encoders with LLMs), leading to more complex and less standardized preprocessing and memory management.
-During model invocation, developers often face inference errors or service exceptions, such as 503 timeouts or data format mismatches.
-For example, one user reports:
+During model invocation, although Hugging Face's \texttt{pipeline()}~\cite{hf_pipeline_tutorial} interface substantially lowers the barrier to entry, we observe that relatively few discussion threads explicitly mention using this high-level interface.
+Specifically, among the 61 threads labeled as \textit{Model invocation}, only 5 explicitly describe invoking models through \texttt{pipeline()}.
+Instead, most discussions focus on manually loading and invoking models, suggesting that users often seek greater flexibility and control over the inference process.
+However, even when using \texttt{pipeline()}, users may encounter issues caused by the lag between model releases and framework support.
+For example, one user reports being unable to run the \textit{mistralai/Mistral-7B-v0.1} model because support for the model architecture had not yet been integrated into the Transformers library, resulting in execution failures despite following the recommended usage approach (D56, GLLM).
+In addition, inference errors and service exceptions are common, including HTTP 503 timeouts and input format mismatches.
+For example, one user reported:

 \faEdit \textit{Hi just wanted to use this with transformers but now as Response I always get 503 and here on the test it is said that the service is unavailable.} (D189, GLLM).

 In the deployment stage, challenges shift to environment packaging and complex dependency integration.
 Offline loading or missing local dependencies often causes task failures, as another user notes: